Wednesday, February 1, 2023

 "You can't teach an old dog new tricks" is a saying that many accept as an excuse for becoming staid and cynical as they age.
 I don't know about you, but I'm no dog!
 I believe I can change — or better yet, I believe that God's Spirit can transform me.
-Here was the aged Simeon, old eyes and all, yet he was the one who got to see God's new light dawn for Israel.
+Here was the aged Simeon, old eyes and all, yet he got to see God's new light dawn for Israel.
 Why?
 Because Simeon believed God would do something great in his day.
 He kept believing in God's promises even when he was old.
 God still longs to do glorious things in our day.
 This desire is true whether we are old, young, or in-between!
 So, let's keep believing, listening, trusting, following, and expecting Jesus to act in mighty ways!
 God is faithful.
 He longs to surprise us with glorious things in response to our prayers and our faith.

 O Father, my tender shepherd, please do not let my passion dim or my faith waver as I grow older.
 I want to live a vibrant life of faith, expecting and experiencing your great acts of mercy and power all the way to my dying day.
 In Jesus' name, I pray this.
 Amen.